The Equestrian Statue of King Charles II

 Although the government was founded in manifest usurpation, peace and order were maintained and justice distributed with a more ready and impartial hand, than when Scotland was under the government of her native monarchs: or, indeed, to speak more properly, under the influence of her tyrannical nobles.

-The equestrian statue of Charles II was cast of lead and is believed to be the oldest lead equestrian statue in Britain.
+The equestrian statue was cast of lead and is thought to be the oldest lead equestrian statue in Britain.
 The sculptor is thought to be Grinling Gibbons[5].
-On 7 January 1685, the Town Council ordered ‘ane handsome and fine pedestill …’ with ‘ane handsome ravel (railing) of good iron work’ to be made speedily before his royal highness’s arrival at the city.
+In 7 January 1685, the Town Council ordered ‘ane handsome and fine pedestill …’ with ‘ane handsome ravel (railing) of good iron work’ to be made speedily before his royal highness’s arrival at the city.
 Unfortunately the King died a month later on 6 February 1685 and never saw his statue.
 On 16 April 1685 the statue was in place and Lord Fountainhall wrote:-

 The late King’s statue on horseback, was erected and set up in the Parliament Closse It stood the Toune of Edinburgh very dear, more than 1000lb sterling.
 Some alleged it was wrong placed, with the tayll to the great gate and the images of Justice above the Parliament door.
 He is formed in the Roman Manner, like one of the Caesars, almost naked and so without spurs and without stirrups….The vulgar people, who had never seen the like before, were much amazed at it….[6]